How Much Is a Storage Unit?

 Size of the Unit

 Storage pricing follows a simple principle: larger units cost more.
 The relationship isn't always linear, though.
-A 10x10 unit doesn't necessarily cost twice as much as a 5x10 unit because facilities often offer better per-square-foot rates for larger spaces.
+A 10x20 unit doesn't necessarily cost twice as much as a 10x10 unit, as facilities often offer better per-square-foot rates for larger spaces.

 Type of Storage Unit